KianGentry/EYN-DOS/manual.md

 ---

-- Modules:
+Modules:
+---

-Colorama - Adds color support to EYN-DOS.
+- Colorama - Adds color support to EYN-DOS.

-Shutil - Used for copying and pasting files.
+- Shutil - Used for copying and pasting files.

-OS - Included with Python.
+- OS - Included with Python.
 No external installation required.

 ---

 EYN-DOS is designed to appeal to people who want a lightweight tool for interacting with their PC.
 EYN-DOS is also designed to appeal to nostalgia nerds (Such as Kian Gentry) who feel nostalgic about computers that ran Disk Operating Systems with a text-based GUI.

-+ Notes:
+Notes:
+---

-You don't have to be from the era where you most feel nostalgia from.
+- You don't have to be from the era where you most feel nostalgia from.
 Many people born from the year 2000 and onwards feel nostalgic about computers that are double their age!
 This note was inspired by a letter from a viewer of a YouTube channel called LGR.
 He was a 13 year old viewer that wrote his physical letter on a computer twice his age.
 We saw this letter and thought, "New generations aren't going to lose nostalgia over older technology."
 This inspired J.K Incorporated to create a Disk Operating System that is regularly updated for newer generations.

 # Let's Get Started: